turingschool-examples/css-intro-imperfectfoods/README.md

 ## Imperfect Foods Comp Recreation

-You will be recreating a piece of [this site](https://web.archive.org/web/20220118162321/https://try.imperfectfoods.com/overview).
-Scroll down to the section titled "How to Shop Imperfect Foods."
+You will be recreating the comp below.

 #### The Comp:
 ![desktop](https://user-images.githubusercontent.com/51416773/142955257-7a54498c-c349-41b9-9f22-686aed19e067.png)